Xeonam/Weather-Forecast/doc/requirement-specification.md

 forecasts in a modern, interactive, and customizable manner, eliminating the need for passive consumption and synchronized viewing.

+## Why would I use this project?

+In a world where weather conditions can significantly impact our daily lives, having access to a reliable and feature-rich weather application can make a significant difference.
+The following points illustrate why users would choose to use this weather application over others:

+### Accurate and Timely Information

+This weather application provides users with accurate and up-to-date weather information sourced from reputable meteorological data providers.
+Whether you're planning a weekend getaway, scheduling outdoor activities, or simply want to know what to wear today, you can trust the accuracy of the data.

+### User-Friendly Interface

+The application boasts an intuitive and user-friendly interface, making it easy for users of all tech-savviness levels to navigate and access the information they need.
+Whether you're a weather enthusiast or just looking for a quick update, the app is designed to meet your needs effortlessly.

+### Multi-Platform Accessibility

+The application is available on various platforms, including web, iOS, and Android, ensuring that users can access weather information on their preferred devices.
+Whether you're at home, in the office, or on the go, the app is readily accessible.

+### Location-Based Forecasting

+The application provides location-based weather forecasts, allowing users to access weather information for any place they choose.
+Whether you're planning a trip or just curious about the weather at a different location, this app has you covered.

+### Cross-Browser Compatibility

+The application works seamlessly across major web browsers, ensuring that users can access weather information from their preferred browser without compatibility issues.

+### Ongoing Improvement and Support

+The development team is committed to continually improving the application based on user feedback and emerging technologies.
+Users have access to support channels to address any questions or concerns they may have.

+### Summary

+In summary, this weather application is designed to be a user's reliable companion for all things weather-related.
+Whether you're making everyday decisions or planning for special events, this application is a trusted source for accurate, customizable, and accessible weather information.
+With its focus on user experience and ongoing improvement, it offers a superior weather forecasting experience for all.

 ## System License

 The project is licensed under the MIT License.
 This license grants